 .
 Use the figure above

-to identify the prerequisites and command files.
-4. Now run
+to identify the prerequisites and command files. d.
+Delete the targets

 The targets we have seen so far refer to output files (e.g.,